 Somewhat related to this: dot notation is mainstream.
 By opposing it, I was going against the flow.
 I knew that, but it made me uncomfortable to make a screencast only to have people comment, “Why are you directly accessing ivars?”
-So by adopting dot notation, I hope my code will be less distracting, so that you can focus on the principles I’m trying to show and not go all SQUIRREL!
+So by adopting dot notation, I hope my code will be less distracting, so that you can focus on the principles I’m trying to show.

 I still keep a weather eye on the number of dots, staying sensitive to the Law of Demeter.
 Chained dots still smell of Inappropriate Intimacy.
 So more than one dot (where self-dot doesn’t count) makes me question why fiddling around with a property’s property is any of the code’s business.
 But that’s probably a topic for another day…